rajanlab/TRAKR/README.md

 - <trakr_simple.py> - simple version of trakr to train and test a single sine wave

-- <twiesn.py> - reused from Fawaz et al 2019
+- <twiesn.py> - reused/modified from Fawaz et al 2019

 - <utils.py> - reused from Fawaz et al 2019